What to wear for an interview in Fashion Industry

 Dark jeans or slacks and a button-down shirt or polo

-Any closed-toe shoes those are neat and clean.
+Any closed-toe shoes are neat and clean.